Highways in Estonia: Main routes

 The backbone of the Estonian national route system, national main routes (põhimaanteed) make up a network of 1,602 kilometres of road, amounting to 10% of the total road network.
 The traffic numbers however make up nearly 50% of the Estonian road network's traffic volumes.
 The highest AADT's are around Tallinn, on the T1 between Loo and Maardu, on the T2 between Tallinn and Jüri, and on the T4 between Laagri and Kanama (the highest AADT on Estonian national routes at 31,000).

 A main route is defined as a highway, that connects the capital with other large cities, connects large cities and the capital with major ports, railway points and border crossings.
 Currently there are 12 separate main routes.
 The main routes are marked with 1–2 white digits on a red shield.
 The speed limits on Estonian main routes are 110 or 120 on 2+2 sections and 90 on regular roads (on newer sections of road, these are adjusted according to conditions by electronic speed limit signs).

 The main routes are the only roads with I class highways.
 The total amount is 186.6 kilometres, found on the T1, T2, T4 and T11.
 This number will enlarge significantly with further upgrades of the T11 and the T2 between Kose and Mäo to I class highway.
 There are currently no motorways in Estonia, however 24.4 kilometres of the T2 is restricted-access I class highway.

 Ten main routes are a part of TEN-T, six routes are a part of the International E-road network.
 The routes E263, E67, E20, E264 and E265 run through Estonia.

 The highways are maintained by the Estonian Road Administration outside city limits.
 Inside cities and towns, the roads are maintained by the city government.

 The first stationary speed cameras in Estonia were placed on route T2.
 Currently there are 67 stationary speed cameras on the main routes.

 List of main routes

 Support routes

 Support routes (tugimaanteed) are the second highest classification in the Estonian national route system.
 They make up a network of 2,405 kilometres of road, amounting to 15% of the total road network.

 A support route is defined as a highway, that connects towns with other towns and main routes.
 Currently there are 77 separate support routes.
 The support routes are marked with 2 black digits on a yellow shield.
 The support roads have no special prefix, as all Estonian roads have the prefix T.

 List of support routes

+Secondary routes

+Secondary roads make up the vast majority of Estonia's road network and form the backbone of rural transport.
+There are a total of 1785 secondary roads in the registry, the shortest of them 70 metres and the longest 76,8 kilometres long.
+The county codes used in the numbering system are as follows: